25 Jan Advantages of Telling the Truth

 Now let me add this does not mean you should always say everything you believe.
 Being kind and courteous means that you must in certain circumstances hold your tongue.
 Only a fool says everything they believe.
 Most often when we say someone “tells it like it is” means that person was rude, unkind.
 When I read a letter of recommendation for someone I am careful to look for what was not said, which can be much more important than what was said.

 It is fascinating that the ninth commandment says, “Thou shall not bear false witness against thy neighbor.”
 It does not say, “Thou shall not bear false witness for thy neighbor.”
-Hence the Christians heroes who did not always tell the truth that they might save the lives of their Jewish neighbors during the Holocaust.
+Hence the Christians heroes who did not always tell the truth that they might spare the lives of their Jewish neighbors during the Holocaust.